koala-labs/outback/README.md

 1. It builds a docker image
 2. It tags a docker image with the current short git commit hash
 3. It pushes a docker image to AWS ECR
-4. It creates a new task definition revision, only replacing its image with the newly tagged one
+4. It creates a new task definition revision, only replacing its image with the newly tagged one and adding two environment variables to track the deploy
 5. It updates a service on ecs to use the newly created task definition

 - [deploy](#outback-deploy)